mrdcbrush/feed-read-enclosures/README.md

       //   * "link"      - The original article link (String).
       //   * "content"   - The HTML content of the article (String).
       //   * "published" - The date that the article was published (Date).
+      //   * "enclosure" - The first url associated with the first enclosure tag (String).
       //   * "feed"      - {name, source, link}
       //
     });